 Our last step was to screed the HPB to the final level and install the new pavers.

 Here’s how the pond looks now: all dressed up, complete with pond plants and turtle spitter.
 We bought a variety of different thicknesses of flagstone and REALLY beefed it up all the around the edges since our first attempt.
 Isn’t it MUCH better than it was?!

 To finish off the vignette, check out outdoor privacy screen ideas, like this trellis.

 In the fall, leaves and dirt make will their way into the pond.
 But we don’t fuss about it because we know that we can lift it out in the Spring and hose it down if we have to!
 We simply put away the pump and then add a wooden board over the top of the pond to keep the snow at bay.

 Here is how the pond looks in the fall (we didn’t have snow yet when I took this shot!).

-In the Spring, we can usually clean the liner while it’s in place.
+In Spring, we can usually clean the liner while it’s in place.
 However, with a little innovation on our part, the liner is also a breeze to pull out.
 We give it a deep clean and then reinstall – ready to shine as the star of our small front garden 🙂